tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Section Reveal/README.md

   First Blank Hide be sure to continue on with the rest of the steps.

-* Add code from file **[store page list category section reveal.html][6]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store page list category section reveal.html][6]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.
   Refer to [Per-page code injection][7] for details.

-* In the store page add a section.
+* In the Store Page add a section.
 Set the section up as desired.
 To reveal a section for a category, set the **ANCHOR LINK name** using the following format.